Skip to content

 raise ValueError("param1", "param2", "param3")

-except ValueError as error:
+except ValueError as erreur:

-# error is the caught exception
+# error is the exception intercepted

-# You can create your own exceptions
+# you can create your own exceptions

-# they must be derived from the [BaseException] class
+# they must derive from class [BaseException]

 class MyError(BaseException):